miguelgrinberg/microdot/docs/index.rst

 *"The impossibly small web framework for Python and MicroPython"*

-Microdot is a minimalistic Python web framework inspired by `Flask <https://flask.palletsprojects.com/>`_, and designed to run on systems with limited resources such as microcontrollers.
-It runs on standard Python and on `MicroPython <https://micropython.org>`_.
+Microdot is a minimalistic Python web framework inspired by `Flask <https://flask.palletsprojects.com/>`_.
+Given its size, it can run on systems with limited resources such as microcontrollers.
+Both standard Python (CPython) and `MicroPython <https://micropython.org>`_ are supported.

 .. toctree::
    :maxdepth: 3

    intro
    extensions
+   migrating
+   freezing
    api

 * :ref:`genindex`